Carmakers near CO2 cliff-edge in electrification race | Devdiscourse

 For years, image-conscious mass automakers have placed electrified models at the centre of their show stands but near the margins of their commercial offerings.
 Only now will they be forced to sell them in large numbers, challenging profitability.

-To meet the targets, sales of electric cars would need to triple to 6% of the market by 2021, and rechargeable hybrids surge fivefold to a 5% market share, German engineering firm FEV Consulting estimates.
-In the first half of 2019, combined sales of plug-in cars rose 35% year-on-year.
-The industry must then deliver another 15% emissions cut by 2025, extending to 37.5% by 2030.
-Fines of 95 euros ($105) per car, per excess gramme of CO2 quickly add up to hundreds of millions of euros.
+Sales of electric cars will need to triple to 6% of the market by 2021 and rechargeable hybrids surge fivefold to a 5% market share, German engineering firm FEV Consulting estimates.
+A further 15% cut in CO2 is required by 2025, extending to 37.5% by 2030.
+Fines of 95 euros ($105) per car, per excess gramme of CO2 quickly add up to hundreds of millions.

-"Market acceptance of a lot of this tech and exactly what people are willing to pay remains very, very unclear," said Max Warburton, an analyst at brokerage Sanford C. Bernstein.
-"It's going to require the industry to force quite a lot of cars into the market," he said in a recent note, predicting that carmakers will lean on heavily discounted sales to fleet customers and even their own employees.
+While Mercedes has "all the right vehicles on offer to reach those targets", Daimler boss Ola Kaellenius said on Tuesday, "we cannot mandate what the customer buys."
+Mass appetite for electrified cars remains "very unclear", Bernstein analyst Max Warburton also warned in a recent note.

 MODEL CULL

-Renault, heavily reliant on its ageing Zoe electric car, is rushing to add hybrid versions of its Clio and Captur subcompacts now expected in the second quarter of 2020.
-PSA, whose 48-volt hybrids arrive two years later, is counting on pricier plug-ins and electric versions of its DS3, Peugeot 208 and Opel Corsa to claim 7% of its total sales.

-The group has scrapped several less-efficient Opel cars and is preparing to halt sportier model versions including the Peugeot 208 GTi and 308 GT.
-Industry executives expect the cull to be replicated by other carmakers, hitting European automotive jobs already threatened by the shift to electrification.
+PSA is counting on pricier plug-ins and electric versions of its DS3, Peugeot 208 and Opel Corsa to claim 7% of its total sales.
+It has also scrapped less-efficient Opel models and will halt sportier versions including the Peugeot 208 GTi and 308 GT.
+Some of PSA's rivals will struggle to survive the next decade of carbon regulation, CEO Carlos Tavares said on Tuesday.
+"I'd be surprised if we didn't see a few bankruptcies, considering the amplitude of the coming change."

-"It will cost them less to stop selling some vehicles than to sell them and pay the fines," said Georgeric Legros, Paris-based director at consulting firm AlixPartners.
-"During the year we're likely to see models dropped and some layoffs."
-With regulatory softening off-limits, the downturn and jobs threat may instead prompt new government sales incentives to limit losses and help steer demand to greener cars, some executives believe.
+The cull of less efficient models and engines is being replicated across the sector, threatening automotive jobs already squeezed by the shift to electrification.
+With regulatory softening off-limits, the jobs threat may instead prompt new government sales incentives to limit losses and help steer demand to greener cars, some executives believe.

-"The move to new energy vehicles compounded by a difficult market will undoubtedly hit bottom lines," said Andy Palmer, chief executive of Aston Martin, which is exempt from the EU goals as a low-volume sports car maker.
-"As industry profits get tight, you start to lose people," Palmer told Reuters.
-"And that's when governments begin thinking about ways to stimulate the market."
+"As industry profits get tight, you start to lose people," said Andy Palmer, chief executive of Aston Martin, which is exempt from the EU goals as a low-volume sports carmaker.
+"That's when governments begin thinking about ways to stimulate the market."

-Also Read: Srinagar: 60,000 LPG cylinders distributed among consumers in last two weeks says administration

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)